pallavi-1311/Flam-PerformanceDashboard/PERFORMANCE.md

 - Enable **Next.js Edge Middleware** for caching aggregated data.
 - Integrate **WebSockets** for true live-streaming scalability.

->  With these strategies, the system design can be extended to handle **100k–1M data points** while maintaining sub-100ms latency and ~60 FPS rendering.
+> These strategies make the system design capable of working with **100k-1M** data points at a sub-100ms latency and the performance of about 60 FPS rendering.

 ---

 ##  **Conclusion**

-The **Performance Dashboard** consistently achieves real-time, high-frequency data visualization goals through a combination of **Canvas-based rendering**, **asynchronous processing**, and **reactive state optimization**.
+The Performance Dashboard is able to meet high-frequency and real-time data visualization requirements all the time by using a combination of Canvas-based rendering, asynchronous processing, and reactive state optimization.
-Testing results confirm stable **60 FPS**, smooth interactivity, and efficient scaling behavior across all chart modes.
+The results of the testing prove stable 60 FPS, interactivity, and performance of scaling of all chart modes.

 ---